Cervical Myelopathy : Symptoms and Warning Signs to Act On

 Because these symptoms can be mistaken for normal ageing or fatigue, many patients delay seeking treatment.
 Dr. Chua warns that this delay can be costly: “Once you hit the slippery slope, the patient’s condition gets worse and worse.”

-Why Early Diagnosis Matters
+Why Early Diagnosis of Cervical Myelopathy Matters

-Dr. Chua uses a powerful analogy to explain the urgency: if you compress the spinal cord long enough, its cells begin to die — and unlike other tissues, spinal cord cells do not regenerate.
+Dr. Chua Soo Yong uses a powerful analogy to explain the urgency: if you compress the spinal cord long enough, its cells begin to die — and unlike other tissues, spinal cord cells do not regenerate.
 Every week of delay narrows the window for a meaningful recovery.

 He recalls one patient — a businessman — who arrived in a wheelchair, so weak he could not sign his own name.
 A thumbprint was used to obtain his surgical consent.
 After a multi-level cervical spine decompression, the patient progressed from a wheelchair to walking with a stick, and eventually to near-normal walking.
 But Dr. Chua is clear: “Most patients who are discovered late never recover full function.”

-Surgical Treatment Options
+Surgical Treatment Options for Cervical Myelopathy

 Surgery is the only effective treatment for cervical myelopathy.
 The goal is to decompress the spinal cord and prevent further damage.
 Dr. Chua outlines two main surgical approaches: